-Winlink (http://winlink.org, https://wikipedia.org/wiki/Winlink) is “a worldwide radio messaging system that uses amateur-band radio frequencies to provide radio interconnection services that include email with attachments, position reporting, weather bulletins, emergency relief communications, and message relay.
+Winlink (https://winlink.org) is “a worldwide radio messaging system that uses amateur-band radio frequencies to provide radio interconnection services that include email with attachments, position reporting, weather bulletins, emergency relief communications, and message relay.
 The system is built and administered by volunteers and administered by the Amateur Radio Safety Foundation Inc., an American charitable entity and 501c(3) non-profit organization.”

-Send me a test message to my Winlink address, KQ9P.
+Give Winlink a try and send a test message to my Winlink address, KQ9P.

 I will offer my opinion on hardware vs. software TNCs (terminal node controllers, or modems).
 The hardware TNCs available to amateur radio, including most of the “new” TNCs, are based on AX.25 chips that haven’t changed for decades.
 They work the way they always did, which is just OK.